miruku1214/SamFirm-Firmware-Info-Getter/README.md

 # How to use
-- Execute `firmware-info.sh` on target phone from Termux or ADB Shell or other programs
+- Run `firmware-info.sh` on target phone from Termux or ADB Shell or other programs